 Celebrates the struggles and achievements of American women throughout the history of the United States.

 Celebrates the contributions Asian/Pacific Americans have made to American history, society and culture.
+Celebrated at UB in April and May.

 Celebrates the contributions Jewish Americans have made to America since they first arrived in New Amsterdam in 1654.

 Commemorates the events of June 1969 and works to achieve equal justice and equal opportunity for LGBTQ Americans.
+Celebrated at UB in April.